jetsonhacks/installLibrealsenseTX2/README.md

 # installLibrealsenseTX2
 Install the librealsense for Intel RealSense cameras on the NVIDIA Jetson TX2

+These scripts are for installing on L4T 27.1

 In order to install the V4L2 version of the librealsense library on the Jetson TX2, a new kernel must be built.
 Please see:

 https://github.com/jetsonhacks/buildJetsonTX2Kernel